Window equivalences via categorical sl(2) actions: Introduction

 which consists of $k+1$ equidimensional components $\fZ^{(0)},\cdots,\fZ^{(i)}, \cdots, \fZ^{(k)}$.
 Here each component $\fZ^{(i)}$ is characterized by the rank of its cotangent vectors in $\mathfrak{N}$ as well as the codimension of the incidence locus in its zero section.
 For example, the last one $\fZ^{(k)} \cong \Gr(k,\bC^{N}) \times \Gr(\bC^{N},k)$ is the `deepest' component of zero cotangent vectors.
 We refer to \cite[\S 2.2]{Cautis} for a detailed description of these correspondences.

-In a series of papers \cite{CKL-Duke,CKL-sl2,Cautis}, Cautis, Kamnitzer, and Licata develop the theory of geometric categorical $\fsl(2)$ actions and apply it to the above stratified Mukai flop to obtain a natural equivalence (\ref{eq:flopeq}).
+In a series of papers \cite{CKL-Duke,CKL-sl2,Cautis}, Cautis, Kamnitzer and Licata developed the theory of geometric categorical $\fsl(2)$ actions and applied it to the above stratified Mukai flop to obtain a natural equivalence (\ref{eq:flopeq}).
 We will briefly recall the construction of this categorical action in \S\ref{sec:sl2}.
-Roughly speaking, the equivalence is given by the convolution $\bT = \on{Conv}(\Theta)$ of a Rickard complex of the form
+Roughly speaking, the equivalence is given by the convolution $\bT = \on{Conv}(\Theta)$ of a `Rickard complex', which is of the form

 where each $\Theta^{(i)}$ is an integral functor induced by a sheaf supported on $\fZ^{(i)}$, with $\Theta^{(0)}$ induced by $\cO_{\fZ^{(0)}}$ in particular.
-The differentials in this complex are essentially defined by the counit of adjunctions arising from the categorical $\fsl(2)$ action.
+The differentials in this complex are essentially defined by counits of the adjunctions arising from the categorical $\fsl(2)$ action.
 The entire complex categorifies the (Lefschetz) decomposition of the reflection element of $\mathrm{SL}(2)$, acting on the weight spaces of an irreducible representation of $\fsl(2)$ (see \cite[\S 1]{CKL-sl2}).

 This paper aims to interpret the above Rickard complex from a different geometric perspective.
-We will demonstrate how the convolution perfectly corrects $\cO_{\fZ^{(0)}}$, mutating it into the right kernel to induce an equivalence (\ref{eq:flopeq}).
+We will demonstrate how the convolution perfectly corrects $\cO_{\fZ^{(0)}}$ by mutating it into the right kernel to induce an equivalence (\ref{eq:flopeq}).
 The meaning of the term `correction' will become clear as we proceed.

 Another way to understand the stratified Mukai flop is to view the cotangent bundles of Grassmannians as symplectic quotients.
-In \S\ref{sec:Nak}, we recall the definition of Nakajima quiver varieties and realize $\TGr{k}{\bC^{N}}$ and $\TGr{\bC^{N}}{k}$ as the hyperk\"{a}hler quotients $\mu^{-1}(0)\sslash_{\te_{\pm}} G$.
+In \S\ref{sec:Nak}, we recall the definition of Nakajima quiver varieties and realize $\TGr{k}{\bC^{N}}$ and $\TGr{\bC^{N}}{k}$ as hyperk\"{a}hler quotients $\mu^{-1}(0)\sslash_{\te_{\pm}} G$.
 Here $\mu:X\to \fg^{\vee}$ is the moment map associated to a symplectic representation

 of $G = \GL(V)$, where $V$ is a $k$-dimensional vector space and $\te_{\pm}$ are the two respective stability conditions for taking the GIT quotients.
-As the moment map also defines a section to the dual Lie algebra bundle $\fg^{\vee}$ over $X$, there is a superpotential function
+As the moment map defines a section to the dual Lie algebra bundle $\fg^{\vee}$ over $X$, there is a superpotential function

 defined on the Landau--Ginzburg model $X \oplus \fg$ via the natural pairing (\S\ref{sec:mf}).
 Then, the Kn{\"o}rrer periodicity (Theorem~\ref{thm:KP}) establishes an equivalence of triangulated categories